luo-yu/CS405G_Project/README.md

 (5 points) Implement the function of regular sale for the VIP customers with SQL programs.
 (10 points) Implement the function of bidding for the VIP customers with SQL programs.

-            Bonus Option 2:
+<h5>Bonus Option 2:</h5>

 A product recommendation system that utilizes the customer’s browsing and purchasing history to recommend relevant items during the browsing process.